zcebupelka/graphql-mcp-bridge/README.md

-  queryPrefix?: string;    // Prefix for query names (default: '') mutationPrefix?: string; // Prefix for mutation names (default: '') subscriptionPrefix?: string; // Prefix for subscription names (default: '') };
+  queryPrefix?: string;    // Prefix for query names (default: '') mutationPrefix?: string; // Prefix for mutation names (default: '') subscriptionPrefix?: string; // Prefix for subscription names (default: '') ignorePhrase?: string;   // Ignore operations with this phrase in description (default: 'NO_MPC_TOOL') };
 ```